 I slipped on the socks just before 2 p.m.
 California time and did not take them off until I got back to my apartment in New York right after 1 a.m.
 EST. After wearing them for about eight hours, there was definitely an imprint on my calves below the knee where the top—and tightest—part of the sock hit my leg.
 But for the entire flight, I forgot I was even wearing compression socks.
 My legs didn’t itch or feel pinched like when I wore generic compression socks.
 Most importantly, I didn’t experience any swelling or discomfort as I have on long flights without compression socks.

 If you’re eager to try them out yourself, you have plenty of options for sizes, compression levels, and colors.
 The women’s socks are available in three different sizes: The small fits U.S. shoe size 4–7.5, medium covers 8–10.5, and large fits size 11–13.
 In addition to the mild 15–20 mmHg level of compression, they now come in the firmer 20–30 mmHg, if your doctor recommends a higher level of compression.
 In addition to the cotton compression socks it introduced in 2019, Bombas now also makes merino wool compression socks for the winter, as well as performance compression socks with a sweat-wicking blend of polyester/nylon/spandex for runners.
-In terms of color, there are nearly a dozen options from Dove gray to Flamingo pink, so you can either hide them under your pants or make them pop.
+In terms of color, there are nearly a dozen options from basic gray to cotton candy pink, so you can either hide them under your pants or make them pop.
 These are definitely not boring medical socks.

 The men’s socks are also available in the same two levels of compression as well as three sizes, including U.S. shoe size 6–9 (medium), 9.5–13 (large), and 13.5–16 (extra large).
 In terms of colors, expect more basic shades of black, white, gray, and navy.